-The Trust is thrilled to announce it has partnered with Auckland University of Technology to create a ground-breaking virtual reality experience of Sir Edmund Hillary’s Antarctic hut.
-Launching in 2019, people will be invited to step inside Hillary’s (TAE/IGY) Hut and to explore the first building at what is now New Zealand’s Scott Base.
+The Trust is thrilled to have partnered with Auckland University of Technology to create a ground-breaking virtual reality experience of Sir Edmund Hillary’s Antarctic hut.
+Launching soon, people will be invited to step inside Hillary’s (TAE/IGY) Hut and to explore the first building at what is now New Zealand’s Scott Base.
 A fully immersive experience, which includes a guided tour through the hut, it celebrates New Zealand’s first leadership presence in Antarctica as part of the Trans-Antarctic Expedition and International Geophysical Year.

 Gregory Bennett (Head of Digital Design and Visual Arts at the School of Art & Design at AUT) says, “This is an exciting opportunity for AUT students and researchers to work on a real world project that is also at the cutting edge of how new technologies such as VR can bring important heritage sites and their stories alive for the public.”